pranavmehendiratta/FakeIdentifier/README.md

 * SSM Index

 Even if the ID passed our three tests, the ID is processed by a microscopic algorithm to detect fine prints and microscopic patterns found only in genuine IDs.
 These patterns are hard to reproduce with a scanner, but a human eye can miss these tiny details under dim bar lighting conditions.
-Wang *italics* et *italics* al proposed the Structure Similarity Index in 2004.
+Wang *italics et al * proposed the Structure Similarity Index in 2004.

 We use OpenCV’s support to calculate the SSM index.
 SSm index is the average value of three attributes for each pixel - luminance, contrast and structure.
 By taking the difference of SSM indexes (converted to 8-bit grayscale) for two images, we are able to distinguish areas where the ID differs from the known dataset.
 We then draw a rectangle around this detected contour to convey any differences detected by our system.